hitokiri-mata/katacoda-courses/kubernetes-chaos/chaos-mesh/step2-install.md

 The project has a ubiquitous script that will install the Chaos Mesh operator.
-To avoid reinveting a wheel we prefer a Helm chart as it offers better package management with parameters and uninstall.
+However, to avoid reinventing a wheel we prefer a Helm chart as it offers commonly used package management with parameters, updates, and uninstall.

 Create a namespace for the the Chaos Mesh operator: